AdobeDocs/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 ### Duration wait {#duration}

-Select the **Duration** type to set the duration of the wait before the execution of the next activity.
+Select the **Duration** type to set the relative duration of the wait before the execution of the next activity.
 The maximum duration is **29 days**.

 ![Define the wait duration](assets/journey55.png)